frombeirutwithlove/ProtestTips/WhatToDo.md

 - Wash from inside corner out - otherwise you will be washing chemicals into your eye.
 Tilt head sideways and wash from the corner out - never into the corner.
 - Use cider vigar, soda, or Maalox-water mix to wash chemicals out.
 - Milk or no milk?
 Tear gas and the chemiclas used in the past few years have evolved, and milk hasn't shown to have a significant effect on relieving pain.
+- Street traffic cones can be a good hack to use and cover tear gas cannisters.
+The top of the cone is usually open, and you can pour water through to diffuse the can.

 ### When you’re home
 - Take a shower, making sure you let cold water wash over your eyes until the stinging is gone.
 Soap and